 The results reported that 76 of the 94 rapid weight loss participants achieved 12.5% or more weight loss, compared with 53 of 85 gradual weight loss participants.
 By week 144 of phase 2, average weight regain was 10.4 kg in the gradual weight loss group and 10.3 kg in rapid weight loss group.
-Despite vastly different dietary interventions, in the end, weight regain was virtually the same between conditions.
+Despite vastly different dietary interventions, in the end, weight regain was virtually identical between conditions.

 What is particularly interesting about this study is that significantly more participants discontinued the gradual weight loss program (18%) than the rapid weight loss program (3%).
 The main reason for withdrawal was difficulty adhering to the diet.
 This phenomenon may be explained by a lack of motivation to adhere to the diet due to lackluster progress.

 The weight loss period resulted in similar body weight changes in the slow weight loss group and rapid weight loss group (-8.2 +/- 0.5 kg vs. -9.0 +/- 0.4 kg), with an average weight loss of 0.7 kg/week and 1.8 kg/week, respectively.
-In the 9-month follow-up period, mean weight regain was 4.2 kg in the low-calorie diet group and 4.5 kg in the very low-calorie diet group.
+In the nine month follow-up period, mean weight regain was 4.2 kg in the low-calorie diet group and 4.5 kg in the very low-calorie diet group.
 Again, despite very different rates of weight loss, weight regain was nearly identical between groups.

 Take Home Message